mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 }
 ```

-These classes implement their respecive model protocol, with additional property
+The classes implement a protocol each and adds additional mapping. `ApiActor` is
-mapping. `ApiActor` is straightforward, while some can be said about `ApiMovie`:
+straightforward, while `ApiMovie` can be further described:

 * The release date is parsed using a DateTransform() instance.
 We may have to do
-tweak this later on (oh, yes we will).
+tweak this later on.

 * The `Movie` protocol has an [Actor] array, but the mapping requires [ApiActor].
-We therefore use a fileprivate `_cast` mapping property, which we use as backing
+We thus use a private `_cast` mapping property and let `cast` be calculated.
-value for the calculated `cast` property.

 If we have set things up properly, we should now be able to point Alamofire to a
-certain api url and recursively parse movie data without any effort.
+valid api url and recursively parse movie data without any effort.

 # Step 6 - Set up the API foundation

 Before we create an API-specific `MovieService` implementation, let's setup some
-utils in the `API` folder.
+core API logic in the `API` folder.

 ## Managing API environments

 Since we developers often have to switch between different API environments (e.g.
 test and production) I use to have an enum where I manage available environments.
-We only have one environment in this case, but let's do it anyway:
+We only have one single environment in this case, but let's do it anyway:

 ```
 // ApiEnvironment.swift